laravel/docs/eloquent-relationships.md

 #### Eager Loading By Default

-Sometimes you might want to always load a relationship when retrieving a model.
-For this, you can use the `$with` property on your model.
-Example:
+Sometimes you might want to always load some relationships when retrieving a model.
+To accomplish this, you may define a `$with` property on the model:

     <?php